From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: Introduction

 satisfy

 with some functions $f$, where $\zeta$ is roughening exponent, $z$ is dynamic exponent.
-Renormalization analysis and numerical simulation indicate that in $d=1$, $\zeta, z$ vary with $\rho\in[0,1]$, and large $\rho$ tends to roughen the interface or increase the roughening exponent in the absence of temporal correlation (more complicated when temporal correlation appear).
+(Throughout this paper, the symbol $\sim$ means that the ratio of the quantities lying its two sides goes to 1 as the corresponding argument tending to some limit.
+Here $\sim$ means that the arguments $|x-x'|$ and $|t-t'|$ are large.)
+Renormalization analysis and numerical simulation indicate that in $d'=1$, $\zeta, z$ vary with $\rho\in[0,1]$, and large $\rho$ tends to roughen the interface or increase the roughening exponent in the absence of temporal correlation (more complicated when temporal correlation appears).
 Recently in \cite{Lacoin2011}, a Brownian directed polymer with spatial correlation was studied.
-There the influence of strong spatial correlation with decay algebraically was considered systematically on the behavior of polymer in terms of free energy, fluctuation exponent and volume exponent by the use of techniques from stochastic analysis.

-In this paper we are also focused on the random polymer in random environment being correlated.
-We are attempting to obtain the stochastic heat equations

-driven by time white spatial correlated noise $\dot{W}(t,x)$ (see Section 3 below) from random polymer as in \cite{alberts2014}, where a temperature inverse scaling with the length of polymer chain was used in the setup of i.i.d. environment.
-Its basic idea is to expand the modified partition function (see \eqref{mpartition1} below) of original exponential form \eqref{partition1} as an $n$-order polynomial of $\beta$, then prove every monomial to converge weakly to a multiple Wiener-It\^{o} integral with respect to time space white noise.
-Hence it converges weakly to the solution to \eqref{SHE1} since the latter admits a chaos solution in terms of multiple It\^{o} integral, see \cite{Hu2001Heat,Hu2002Chaos,Hu2015Stochastic} or Section 3 in the paper.
+In that model, Brownian motion $B$ and a real centered Gaussian field $\om$ were in place of the random walk $S$ and IID environment in \eqref{partition1}, respectively.
+Its Hamiltonian and Polymer measure are given by